hsf-training/hsf-training-cicd-github/_episodes/08-eins-zwei-dry.md

 ~~~
 {: .language-yaml}

 We could do better using `matrix`.
-The latter allows us to test the code against a combination of versions.
+The latter allows us to test the code against a combination of versions in a single job.

 ~~~
 jobs: